unitythemaker/deployer/README.md

 ## 🖥️ Installation of Server

-Currently, there are no prebuilt binaries for the server.
-You can build it yourself.

-1. Clone the repository
-2. Run `go build -o bulut-server ./server`
-3. Run `./bulut-server`
-4. You can optionally add it to your PATH

 ### :whale: Docker

 Currently, there is no Docker image for the server.
 You can build it yourself.